 Reputation Changer, a West Chester, Pa.-based corporate reputation management firm, agrees the Web is a powerful tool for consumers to use to pound away at lousy customer service — and a game changer for the traveling public.

 "More and more, consumers are coming to use the Internet to do their homework and to conduct all the research necessary for making prudent, informed purchasing decisions," says Reputation Changer’s chief executive, Cliff Stein.
 "This is especially true when it comes to travel.
 When individuals are making their travel plans, they do not want to leave anything to chance.
-As such, they make it a priority to consult with other travelers, and to assess the feedback provided on sites such as Travelocity and TripAdvisor, even Yelp.com."
+As such, they make it a priority to consult with other travelers, and to assess the feedback provided on sites such as Travelocity and TripAdvisor, even Yelp.com.""Because consumers use these online reviews to inform their travel plans, businesses live or die by what these online review sites say," he says.

 Online technology is so powerful, Stein says, that even a single negative review can be trouble for a travel industry company.